* This page is for Consumers *

 People who have leg weakness should go to the hospital immediately because they may have a spinal cord disorder.
 People who have fever and back pain should see a doctor within a day because they may have a kidney infection.
 People who have other warning signs should see a doctor within a day or two.
 People without warning signs should schedule an appointment as soon as is convenient, usually within a few days to a week, although waiting longer is usually safe if symptoms have been developing over weeks or longer and are mild.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of excessive urination and the tests that may need to be done (see see Table 4: Some Causes and Features of Excessive Urination).
+What they find during the history and physical examination often suggests a cause of excessive urination and the tests that may need to be done (see Table: Some Causes and Features of Excessive Urination).

 Doctors ask about